holycrap872/ucls-hs-intro-to-cs/CourseMaterial/07_wrapup/00_offboarding/lesson_plan.md

     - What was easy?
     - What was hard?
     - What is useful for the future, and what isn't?
-- Why I love programming
+- Soap box: why I love programming
     - Forces you to understand ideas clearly and specifically
     - Work with others
     - Powerful